Ankit300302/Final-project/README.md

  5) Save all the changes and type the compand "npm start" to run this app

  Design Inspiration from youtube videos
+App screenshots and testing video of the app is attached in about app file